ltvprotocol/docs/src/vaults-launch.md

 # LTV Protocol — Vault Launch Process

-This document describes how new **LTV leveraged vaults** are launched on mainnet.
-Each vault goes through a **four-phase rollout** to ensure stable growth, safe liquidity expansion, and verified performance before opening to the public.
+The procedure for launching new **LTV leveraged vaults** on mainnet Each vault goes through a **four-phase rollout** to ensure stable growth, safe liquidity expansion, and verified performance before opening to the public.

 ## Launch Rationale